jaateixeira/ScrapLogGit2Net/README.md

 Then:
 - It starts by identifying what source-code files were changed by whom at a given point in time.
 - Then associate each file with the developers that co-edited the same source-code file.
 - Then connects developers in a network.
-Nodes are software developers with a unique email and edges connect them as they co-edited the same source-code file.
+Nodes are software developers with a unique email.
+Edges are established if developers co-edited the same source-code file (i.e., nodes connect by working on the same files).

 Note that:
 - Some manual developer's email aggregation might be required as the same developers can use multiple emails.
 - Software bots can also commit code, undermining your analysis of human-to-human collaboration.
 - Co-editing some files might not be an indicator of collaboration.
 It's like some scholars co-authoring articles where little or no cooperation existed as expected.
-For example, if analysis projects in the C programming language, the co-editing of a Makefile might not be an indicator of collaboration, but instead an indicator of coordination.
+For example, when  analysing projects in the C programming language, the co-editing of a Makefile might not be an indicator of collaboration, but instead an indicator of coordination.

 # How to use it  #